Agreed Upon Procedures

 Forecasts and projections

 Financial forecasts or financial projections for your organization can be performed as an agreed‐upon procedure.
-Since forecasts and projections are based on future activity rather than historical activity, they have certain limitations as compared to other advisory services offered by Wall, Einhorn & Chernitzer.
+Since forecasts and projections are based on future activity rather than historical activity, they have certain limitations as compared to other advisory services offered by Wall, Einhorn & Chernitzer, P.C.

-Joanna Brumsey has 21 years of accounting experience, including six years with a national accounting firm.
-She provides assurance and advisory services to public and private companies in the manufacturing, distribution, retail, franchise, and real estate industries.
-Joanna serves as the leader for the Accounting & Auditing department.
-She is also the leader of Wall, Einhorn & Chernitzer's Manufacturing & Wholesale Distribution, and Retail and Franchise Service Teams.
-Joanna also has extensive experience with budgeting and forecasting, financial modeling, litigation support services, due diligence investigation of target, and post-acquisition integration services.
+Joanna Brumsey has 21 years of accounting experience, including six years with an international accounting firm.
+She provides assurance and advisory services to companies in the manufacturing, distribution, retail and franchise industries.
+Joanna serves as the leader of the Accounting and Auditing department, as well as the leader of the Manufacturing and Wholesale Distribution and Retail and Franchise Service Teams.
+Joanna also has extensive experience with budgeting and forecasting, financial modeling, litigation support services, due diligence investigation of target and post-acquisition integration services.

 Julie Sokolowski joined Wall, Einhorn & Chernitzer, P.C. in 1999.
 She has been practicing in the field of auditing and accounting since 1993.
 Her areas of expertise include audit and accounting, compliance, financial statement analysis, cash flow and financing, and business consulting.
 Julie works with clients in a variety of industries including not-for-profit, government contracting, retail, manufacturing, distribution, real estate and small business.
 Julie is the leader of the firm's Not-for-Profit Services Team.

-Angela is the leader of the firm's Real Estate Services Team.
-With over ten years in public accounting, Angela has provided a wide range of advisory and consulting services to her clients in the areas of acquisitions and dispositions, tax credit maximization and deal structuring.
-Angela's experience is primarily focused on serving multi-family developers whose portfolios range from local to national.
-Angela specializes in low income housing and historic tax credits using a holistic life cycle approach from credit application and initial development to disposition.
+With over 15 years in public accounting, Angela provides a wide range of advisory and consulting services to her clients in the areas of real estate and audits of employee benefit plans.
+She leads WEC’s Real Estate services team and has concentrated expertise serving multi-family developers whose portfolios range from local to national.
+Angela specializes in providing accounting and consulting services for projects that qualify for low-income housing tax credits (LIHTC).